awsdocs/aws-control-tower-guide/doc_source/external-resources.md

 ## Removing an account from the Security OU<a name="removed-shared-account"></a>

 We do not recommend that you remove any of the shared accounts from your organization or move them out of the **Security** OU\.
 If you have removed a shared account accidentally, you can follow the remediation steps in this section to restore the account\.
-+ To start the remediation process from within the AWS Control Tower console, follow the semi\-manual remediation steps\.
++ **From within the AWS Control Tower console: **To start the remediation process, follow the semi\-manual remediation steps\.
 Ensure the user or role you use to access the AWS Control Tower console has permissions to run `organizations:InviteAccountToOrganization`\.
 If you don't have such permissions, follow the manual remediation steps, which use both the AWS Control Tower console and the AWS Organizations console\.
-+ You can also start the remediation process from the AWS Organizations console\.
-This is a slightly longer, fully manual procedure\.
++ **Starting from the AWS Organizations console:** This remediation process is a slightly longer, fully manual procedure\.
 When following the manual remediation steps, you'll switch between the AWS Organizations console and the AWS Control Tower console\.
 When working in AWS Organizations, you'll need a user or role with the `AWSOrganizationsFullAccess` managed policy or equivalent\.
 When working in the AWS Control Tower console, you'll need a user or role with the `AWSControlTowerServiceRolePolicy` managed policy or equivalent, and permission to run all AWS Control Tower actions \(controltower:\*\)\.
 + If the remediation steps don't restore the account, contact AWS Support\.

 **The results of removing a shared account through AWS Organizations:**